 Create a safe space for teens in which their comments, questions, or concerns about sex and sexuality won’t be judged.
 Make them feel like they can come to you to just talk; they don’t want to feel like they might be lectured or get into trouble.

 First and foremost, check in with yourself about how you feel about sex and what kind of message you want to convey.
 Your feelings and concerns are important, but how you convey them can determine if your teen feels safe and comfortable talking to you.

-There are so many choices we can make about the language used to talk about genitalia and sexual activity.
+There are so many choices we can make about the language used to talk about the human body and sexual activity.
 Try to use words that teens will relate to while still using medically accurate and anatomically correct terminology.
 For instance, when a young person says “hooking up,” ask them what that means.
 It’s important for everyone to be on the same page.

-Having “THE TALK” only once can make it awkward for everyone involved.
+Having “The Talk” only once can make it awkward for everyone involved.
 Talking about sex over many small conversations lets teens feel safer and more likely to come to you with questions.
 The day your child gets a smartphone is a great day to raise issues of media sense and pornography as well.